wharfkit/transact-plugin-local-signing/README.md

 interface TransactPluginLocalSigningOptions {
     // Array of contract/action configurations to handle locally
     actionConfigs: LocalSigningActionConfig[]

-    // The permission name to create (default: 'local') permissionName?: string
 }

 interface LocalSigningActionConfig {
-    // The contract account name
+    // The contract account name (also used as the permission name)
     contract: string

     // The action names that should be auto-signed